bbaldino/parsely/Notes.md

 Maybe it should be "after"?

+--> After the transition to Buf/BufMut, I think we can pull off handling padding at the parsely/attribute level.
+When reading, we can take the number of remaining bytes in the buffer at the start of the read and then after it's done and then compute how much padding we need to get aligned.
+It assumes the buffer _starts_ aligned, but I think that's reasonable.

+It's similar on the write side: take the remaining amount at the start and at the end and add any padding necessary.

 ### Custom reader/writer functions

 I had these originally, but don't think they feel necessary as opposed to just